Alfalfa: Ecology

-Alfalfa is considered an insectary plant and has been proposed to be helpful to other crops such as cotton, as the alfalfa harbours predatory and parasitic insects that would protect the other crop if the two are interplanted.
-Harvesting the alfalfa by mowing the entire crop area destroys the insect population, but this can be avoided by mowing in strips so that part of the growth remains.
+Alfalfa is considered an insectary plant and may help other crops such as cotton because it harbours predatory and parasitic insects that would protect the other crop if the two were interplanted.
+Harvesting the alfalfa by mowing the entire crop area destroys the insect population; this can be avoided by mowing in strips so that part of the growth remains.

-Alfalfa roots grow about 6 feet per year in loose soil.
-Due to its deep root system, alfalfa roots have the ability to form an association with soil bacteria and fix nitrogen, which helps to improve soil nitrogen fertility.
-The deep root system also allows the plant to access soil moisture that is not accessible to plants with shallow root systems, making it more resistant to droughts and soil erosion.
-This depth of root system, and perenniality of crowns that store carbohydrates as an energy reserve, make it very resilient.
+Alfalfa develops extensive taproots that can extend around 6 feet per year in loose soil.
+This allows the plant to access soil moisture that is not accessible to plants with shallow root systems, making it more resistant to droughts and soil erosion.
+This depth of root system, and perenniality of crowns that store carbohydrates as an energy reserve, makes it very resilient.

-This plant exhibits autotoxicity, which means it is difficult for alfalfa seed to grow in existing stands of alfalfa.
+Alfalfa exhibits autotoxicity, which means it is difficult for alfalfa seed to grow in existing stands of alfalfa.
 Therefore, alfalfa fields are recommended to be rotated with other species (for example, corn or wheat) before reseeding.
 The exact mechanism of autotoxicity is unclear, with medicarpins and phenols both seeming to play a role.
-Levels of autotoxicity in soil depends on soil type (clay soils maintain autotoxicity for longer), cultivar and age of the previous crop.
+The level of autotoxicity in soil depends on soil type (clay soils maintain autotoxicity for longer), cultivar and age of the previous crop.
 A soil assay can be used to measure autotoxicity.
 Resistance to autotoxicity also varies by cultivar, a tolerant one being 'WL 656HQ'.

 Pests and diseases

 Like most plants, alfalfa can be attacked by various pests and pathogens.
 Diseases often have subtle symptoms which are easily misdiagnosed and can affect the leaves, roots, stems, and blossoms.

-Some pests, such as the alfalfa weevil, aphids, and potato leafhopper, can reduce alfalfa yields dramatically, particularly with the second cutting when weather is warmest.
-Spotted alfalfa aphid, broadly spread in Australia, not only sucks sap but also injects salivary toxins into the leaves.
+Some pests, such as the alfalfa weevil, aphids, and potato leafhopper, and the seedcorn maggot, Delia platura, can reduce alfalfa yields dramatically, particularly with the second cutting when weather is warmest.
+Spotted alfalfa aphid, broadly spread in Australia, sucks sap and injects salivary toxins into the leaves.
 Registered insecticides or chemical controls are sometimes used to prevent this, and labels will specify the withholding period before the forage crop can be grazed or cut for hay or silage.
-Alfalfa is also susceptible to root rots, including Phytophthora, Rhizoctonia, and Texas root rot.
+Alfalfa is susceptible to root rots, including Phytophthora, Rhizoctonia, and Texas root rot.
 Alfalfa is also susceptible to downy mildew caused by the oomycete species Peronospora aestivalis.